krallice/xripd/README.md

 # xripd
-xripd is a RIPv2 daemon implemented in Linux in C. Originally built as a *passive only* implementation, it has now been upgraded to *active* capability - meaning it can now participate in RIPv2 topologies.
+xripd is a RIPv2 daemon implemented in Linux in C. Originally built as a passive implementation, it has now been upgraded to active capability; meaning it can now participate in RIPv2 topologies.
 Interoperability has been tested with Cisco's IOS 'router rip' and the classical linux zebra/ripd daemon.

 As a bonus feature, xripd supports the black and whitelisting of inbound/outbound routes.